crunker99/NMHSS_Analysis/README.md

 ## At-risk groups and treatment availability

 I am interested in the availability of services to at-risk groups, including children, the elderly, members of the LGBT community, and veterans.
+Continuing with a geographic approach

 ### Children

 Coastal cities appear to offer less mental health care for children.

 <img src="/images/child_h.jpeg">

 <img src="/images/child_l.jpeg">